OlaoluwaM/dotfilers/README.md

 The CLI has four commands

-- `link`: Receives the names of configuration groups as arguments and, by default, creates symbolic links of the **un-ignored** files within each listed configuration group.
+- `link`: Receives the names of configuration groups as arguments and, by default, creates symbolic links of the **un-excluded** files within each listed configuration group.
 The destination path of the ensuing symbolic links are determined by associations listed in the `destinations.json` file of the corresponding configuration group.
 If the destination path does not exist, it is created, regardless of how nested it is.

 - `unlink`: The opposite to `link`.
 Functions in much of the same way, except rather than placing symbolic links at a destination path, it deletes the symbolic links of the files in the configuration groups, using the corresponding `destinations.json` as lookup reference for where the links are